Andrewneteye4343/scDock/Essential files/README.md

 (6) Run_CellChat.R
 (7) Vina_Docking.R

-#### Python scripts
+##### Python scripts
 (1) download_alphafold.py
 (2) download_swissmodel.py
 (3) download_cas_pubchem.py
 (4) prepare_receptor.py

-### For setting config.yaml:
+#### config.yaml:
-For users, you just need to adjust the arguments in config.yaml for scDock based on your requirement.
+Users only need to adjust the arguments in config.yaml according to their requirements.
-If you are not sure about what are the meaning of these arguments, we suggest you use the default setting.
+If you are unsure about the meaning of certain argument, we recommend using the default settings.

-We have noted the corresponding usage and their original function of each argument in config.yaml.
-You can also refer the guidance in their original websites.
+Each argument in config.yaml is documented with its usage and original function.
+For more details, you can also refer to the documentation provided on the respective official websites.

 #### For using Vina_Docking_cas_txt_file, you can provide a .txt file with compound CAS number (seperate in row).
 For example: